Writing Placement Exam FAQ

 When should I take the Writing Placement Exam?

 New students should take the Writing Placement Exam before their first semester at UMass Amherst.
 Current students who haven’t taken the Writing Placement Exam should take it as soon as possible.
 There is typically a priority deadline for new students in late May, and there are usually additional deadlines throughout the summer.
 We also offer deadlines throughout the academic year, including deadlines in December and January for students admitted for the spring semester.
+Deadlines are posted on the Events page.

 I missed the deadline!
 Can I still take the Writing Placement Exam?